DevT02/Junk-Remover/README.md

 # Junk-Remover
 .NET attributes cleaner/Junk remover for obfuscation.
-Credits to Prab + Illuzion.
+Credits to Prab + Illuzion, code is pretty much theirs haha.

 # wtf
 this was coded terribly, but i guess it works :shrug: